 The Charlotte, North Carolina-based bank just revamped the terms of its BankAmericard, adding a best-in-class balance transfer offer.

 The BankAmericard’s new offer mirrors that of the Chase Slate card, widely considered among the best balance transfer cards available.
-Both cards include an introductory APR on balance transfers for 15 billing cycles and waive transfer fees for the first 60 days after opening an account.
+Both cards include an introductory APR on balance transfers.
+The Chase Slate’s offer lasts 15 billing cycles, whereas the BankAmericard’s lasts 18 billing cycles.
 See terms.

 What makes the offer good